 The individual triathlon (Sprint) (400m-25km-5km)

-This is open to anyone aged 14 and under (on 31/12/18).
-This will be all on the field next to the leisure centre and totally traffic free.
+This is open to anyone aged 14 and under (on 31/12/2020).And will start at approx 1300 (TBC) This will be all on the field next to the leisure centre and totally traffic free.
 It is all about taking part, if you need to rest, stop at any point during the event, you can, we just want the younger athletes to get around and take part whatever their ability.
 Full, understandable, instructions will be given on the day and the juniors will be in view for a lot of the event making it great for family members and spectators.

 The relay triathlon